izure1/klaf/docs/document/README.md

 And the **student** field will be set to the default value because it did not exist in the documents that were inserted before.

+#### Caution when deleting fields

+In this process, fields that do not exist in the latest table among documents inserted in the past are deleted from the database.
+Since data loss occurs, please make sure to back up your database.

+#### Performance caution when migrating

 Please note that this migration process can affect application performance if there are many inserted documents, as it updates all inserted documents.

 ### Optimization